 \section{Introduction}

-A \emph{random continuous map} between compact spaces $X,Y$ may be defined as a probability measure on the space of all continuous maps from $X$ to $Y$ (with some appropriate $\sigma$-algebra).
-More generally, if we have a continuously parameterized family $\{\phi(.,z)\}_{z\in Z}$ of continuous maps from $X$ to $Y$ given by a continuous map $\phi:X\times Z\to Y$ then any probability Borel measure on $Z$ may be considered as a random map.
+A random continuous map between compact spaces $X,Y$, may be defined as a probability measure on the space of all continuous maps from $X$ to $Y$ (with some appropriate $\sigma$-algebra).
+More generally, if we have a continuously parameterized family $\{\phi(.,z)\}_{z\in Z}$ of continuous maps from $X$ to $Y$, given by a continuous map $\phi:X\times Z\to Y$, then any probability Borel measure on $Z$ may be regarded as a random continuous map.
 In the case $X=Y$, iterations of a random map give rise to a Markov chain with state space $X$.
-Random maps and their ergodic properties and the associated Markov chains have been studied deeply by many authors; see for instance Kifer's monographs \cite{Kifer1} and \cite{Kifer2}.
+Random maps, their ergodic properties, and the associated Markov chains have been studied deeply by many authors.
+For instance, see Kifer's monographs \cite{Kifer1} and \cite{Kifer2}.

-The main aim of this short note is to introduce the notion of \emph{random quantum map} (RQM) and some of its applications.
+The main aim of this note is to introduce the notion of \emph{random quantum map} (RQM) and some of its applications.
 This notion is a \emph{noncommutative} analogue of the notion of \emph{random continuous map} between compact spaces.

 Piotr So{\l}tan in \cite{Soltan1} has introduced the notion of quantum family of maps (QFM) as a noncommutative analogue of the notion of \emph{parameterized family of continuous maps} between locally compact spaces.
 (See also \cite{Sadr1,Sadr3} for its pure-algebraic analogue.)
-A QFM from a C*-algebras $B$ to another C*-algebra $A$ (or more precisely, between underlying noncommutative spaces of $A,B$) is given by a pair $(C,\phi)$ where $C$ is a C*-algebra and $\phi:B\to A\ot C$ is a $*$-morphism.
-As it is shown in \cite{Soltan1}, QFMs may be naturally combined.
-In particular, one may consider iterations of a QFM from a C*-algebra to itself.
+A QFM from a C*-algebras $B$ to another C*-algebra $A$ (or more precisely, from the underlying noncommutative space of $A$ to that of $B$) is given by a pair $(C,\phi)$ where $C$ is a C*-algebra, called parameter-algebra of the family, and $\phi:B\to A\check{\ot} C$ is a $*$-morphism.
+As it is shown in \cite{Soltan1}, one can combine QFMs; in particular, one may consider iterations of a QFM from a C*-algebra to itself.

-In this note, a RQM from $B$ to $A$ is defined to be a triple $(C,\phi,\nu)$ where $(C,\phi)$ is a QFM from $B$ to $A$ and $\nu$ is a state (normalized positive linear functional) on $C$.
-Any such a RQM induces a completely positive linear map (CPM) $\c{F}:B\to A$ given by

-In this case we say that $\c{F}$ is \emph{implemented by} $(C,\phi,\nu)$.
-We have the following natural and important question: \emph{Which CPMs between C*-algebras are implemented by RQMs?} In the classical case ($\text{i.e.}$ $A,B$ unital commutative C*-algebras) this question reduces to the problem of characterizing those probability transition kernels between compact spaces which are induced by random continuous maps.
-(See $\S$\ref{2109180602} for more details.)
-The classical problem and its variants have been studied by many authors; see for instance \cite{BlumenthalCorson2,Jost1,Rebowski1}.

-As an application of the notion of RQM, it is shown that \emph{iterations} of any RQM from a C*-algebra $A$ to itself gives rise to a quantum Markov chain (QMC) in a sense defined by Luigi Accardi \cite{Accardi0}-\cite{AccardiSouissiSoueidy1}.